 The -y flag automatically confirms the PPA addition and refreshes the package index, so you can proceed directly to installation.

-Install the qBittorrent desktop client on your Ubuntu system and prepare to launch it for the first time.
+Install the qBittorrent desktop client and prepare to launch it for the first time.
+Ubuntu 26.04 users install directly from the default repository without a PPA.
 If you plan to run only the Web Interface version on a server, skip ahead to the qBittorrent-nox section.

 sudo apt install qbittorrent